 As a parent, having your child bullied can really break your heart but there are ways to stop bullying at school.
 According to the National Center for Educational Statistics, more than one out of every five students report being bullied in school and the common areas it takes place include: school hallways, inside classrooms, in the cafeteria and outside on school grounds.
 It is impossible for parents to be around their child 24/7.
 Therefore, it is critical to teach kids skills on how to deal with bullies and defuse situations on their own.

-Stop Bullying At School
+How To Stop Bullying In School

 Today, I am happy to feature some stop bullying at school tips from Krav Maga Worldwide, a global leader in personal defense.
 Children can and should learn how to deal with bullies safely.
+I hope you find these tips helpful.

 How To Deal With Bullies- Tips To Help Children Safely Stop Bullying In Schools